ctm/mb2-doc/README.md

 ### In Game Commands

-I will be adding UI elements for everything mentioned here, but until those UI elements appear, you have to type your commands in the command box.
+I will be adding UI elements for everything mentioned here, but until those UI elements appear, you have to type some esoteric commands in the command box.

 When you're in a game, the long versions (there are one letter abbreviations for all of the common ones) of the commands that are not available via UI elements are:

 ```
-status
-cards
 quit
 vacation
-back
 time

 muck
 reveal
 conceal
 default reveal
 default conceal
-discard cards
-discard none
-undo [action | reveal | discard]
+undo reveal

 rebuy
 rebuy_on_bust
 done_on_bust

 redeem n_lammers_to_redeem
 ```
-These commands can also be typed in, although there are proof-of-concept check and text boxes that provide the same functionality:
+These commands can also be typed in, although there are proof-of-concept UI elements that provide the same functionality:

 ```
+status
+back
+cards
+discard cards
+discard none
+undo action
+undo discard
 fold
 check
 jam